Textualize/textual/docs/guide/testing.md

 5. Simulates clicking on the widget with an `id` of `red` (the button labelled "Red").

 There are two tests defined in `test_rgb.py`.
-One to tests keys and one to test button clicks.
+One to test keys and one to test button clicks.
 Both tests first construct an instance of the app and call `run_test()` to get a Pilot object.
 The `test_keys` function simulates key presses with [`Pilot.press`][textual.pilot.Pilot.press], and `test_buttons` simulates button clicks with [`Pilot.click`][textual.pilot.Pilot.click].

-After simulating interaction, Textual tests will typically check the state has been updated with an `assert` statement.
+After simulating a user interaction, Textual tests will typically check the state has been updated with an `assert` statement.
-The `pytest` module will record any failures of these assert statements.
+The `pytest` module will record any failures of these assert statements as a test fail.

 If you run the tests with `pytest test_rgb.py` you should get 2 passes, which will confirm that the user will be able to click buttons or press the keys to change the background color.